What to do in the garden in September

 How to Store onions and garlic

-The veg plot is full of crops ready for harvesting and September is time to pick, freeze and store.
+The veg plot is full of crops ready for harvesting, and September is the time to pick, freeze and store.
 All the beans are ready and creating gluts, Sweet corn has ripened, onions and garlic are now fat bulbs.
 Ideas on what to do with a glut of Green Beans.

-An alternative, if the weather is poor, is to lay the onions out in the greenhouse - drop the foliage down between the slats and rest the onions on the slats which is an ideal way to dry them out, see the images below.
-Onions can also be dried in a shed placed in netting or even on newspaper in a conservatory.
-The onion bulbs must be completely dry before storing and the same applies to garlic.
+An alternative if the weather is poor is to lay the onions out in the greenhouse - drop the foliage down between the slats and rest the onions on the slats, which is an ideal way to dry them out, see the images below.
+You can also dry onions in a shed by placing them in netting or even on newspaper in a conservatory.
+The onion bulbs must be completely dry before storing, and the same applies to garlic.

-Garlic is similar, wait till the top growth dries and turn brown usually in August/Sept.
+Garlic is similar, wait till the top growth dries and turns brown, usually in August/Sept.
 Store in a dry and light spot in the warmth rather than a cold area.

 If you want to make onion or garlic strings when you harvest the bulb, keep as much of the top growth as possible to make into a plait.
 If there is not enough top growth, work in some raffia to help make a plait.